Kid-friendly Vanilla Whipped Cream Recipe - Sticky Fingers Cooking

 Vanilla Whipped Cream

-• 3/4 C heavy whipping cream **(for DAIRY ALLERGY sub coconut cream (not coconut milk) or omit recipe)**
+• 3/4 C heavy whipping cream **(for DAIRY ALLERGY sub 3/4 C coconut cream (not coconut milk) OR dairy-free heavy whipping cream OR omit recipe)**

 • 1 tsp pure vanilla extract **(for GLUTEN ALLERGY use gluten-free pure vanilla extract, not imitation vanilla flavor—check label)**